 You may also want to contact your client base to see which ones are struggling.
 You might find it is of mutual interest to agree on a contract change for support mode until things recover.
 It’s better than continuing working and risking unpaid invoices.

 If you are not freelance or self-employed, then speak to your manager if you are unable to complete your workload.
-The expectation is on you to finish it all, so failure will be seen negatively.
+The expectation is on you to finish it all, so failure will be seen negatively and well as induce a nervous breakdown.
+All businesses should have a parental leave policy for unexpected childcare needs.
+You should be able to take unpaid leave rather than to be forced to work from home with children if it’s not possible.